Question 114·Hard·Text Structure and Purpose

 Hints

-Ask what kind of job the sentence is doing
+Ask what the sentence is doing

 Step-by-step Explanation